pesu-dev/auth-link-portal/.github/CONTRIBUTING.md

 ### ✅ General Guidelines

 - Write clean, readable code with meaningful variable and function names
-- Use type hints where appropriate (Python 3.9+ syntax)
+- Use modern JavaScript (ES6+)
 - Keep functions focused and modular
-- Follow PEP 8 style guidelines
+- Follow the project's style guidelines
-- Use async/await for all Discord.py operations
+- Use async/await for all asynchronous operations

 ---